 applied the guidance in Ind AS 115, Revenue

-from contract with customer, by applying
+from contract with customer, by applying the

-the revenue recognition criteria for each
+revenue recognition criteria for each distinct

-distinct performance obligation.
-The
+performance obligation.
+The arrangements

-arrangements with customers generally
+with customers generally meet the criteria

-meet the criteria for considering license
+for considering license for software products

-as distinct performance obligations.
+and related services as distinct performance

-For allocating the transaction price, the
+obligations.
+For allocating the transaction price,

-Company has measured the revenue in
+the Company has measured the revenue in

-respect of each performance obligation of
+respect of each performance obligation of a

-a contract at its relative standalone selling
+contract at its relative standalone selling price.

-evidence of its standalone selling price.
+its standalone selling price.
+In cases where the

-In cases where the company is unable to
+company is unable to determine the standalone

-the company uses the expected cost
+selling price, the company uses the expected

-plus margin approach in estimating the
+cost plus margin approach in estimating the

 standalone selling price.